justincormack/cloudatomiclab/content/noise-capabilities.md

 widely distributed, this corresponds more or less to a public web API, although with encryption.

-`XK` is the equivalent in web terms of providing a (validated) login along with the connection.
+`XK`, and `IK` are the equivalent in web terms of providing a (validated) login along with the connection.
 The initiator passes a public key (which could be a capability, or just used as a key) during the handshake.
 If you want to store some data which is attached to the identity you use as the passed public key, this handshake makes sense.
-Note that the initiator can create any number of public keys, so the key is not a unique identifier, just one chosen identity.
+Note that the initiator can create any number of public keys, so the key is not a unique identifier, just one chosen identity. `IK` is the same semantics but has a different, shorter, handshake with slightly different security properties; it is the one used by Wireguard.

 `KK` is an unusual handshake in traditional capability terms; it requires that both parties know in advance each other's public key, ie that there is in a